CBI on your IEP

 The reason that CBI should occur for IEP students is that these students often have trouble generalizing and learning abstract skills.
 Making appropriate use of leisure and recreation time is not a skill that comes naturally to everyone.
 For this reason, some IEP teams may pooh-pooh the idea of a bowling or arcade outing for CBI, but it is just as necessary.

-This is why they leave the classroom–to get out there in the communityd and practice the skills needed for adult independent living.
 When you think of all the communication, planning, and scenarios that are involved in a bowling outing, you can see how some students would need direct instruction in that.
 Some may not even know their own shoe size or where to find that information!

 Learning can be fun.
 So ignore the naysayers who say “Gee!
 Wish I could go bowling or fishing for my school day!”
 There is more teaching and learning going on than most people realize.